 I am an Associate Professor and the Founding Director of the Master’s Program in Speech-Language Pathology.
 I earned a Master's of Science Degree in Speech-Language Pathology from Brooklyn College, CUNY in 1982 and a Doctor of Education Degree in Child and Youth Studies from Nova Southeastern University in 1997.
-As a Board Recognized Child Language Specialist, my clinical areas of expertise and research interests include family-centered early intervention service delivery, pediatric language development and disorders, emergent literacy, pediatric oral-motor/feeding development and deficits, multicultural issues, and the supervisory process.
-I am an active member of the American Speech-Language-Hearing Association (ASHA), serving as a former site visitor for the Council on Academic Accreditation (CAA), the 2016 Chairperson of the Multicultural Issues Board, on numerous Convention Program Committees.
-Currently I serve on ASHA's Committee on Honors (2019-2021) and the Editorial Board for Communication Disorders Quarterly, a publication of The Council for Exceptional Children: Division for Communicative Disabilities and Deafness.
+As a Board Certified Child Language Specialist (BCS-CL), my clinical areas of expertise and research interests include family-centered early intervention service delivery, pediatric language development and disorders, emergent literacy, pediatric oral-motor/feeding development and deficits, multicultural issues, and the supervisory process.
+I'm an active member of the American Speech-Language-Hearing Association (ASHA), serving as a former site visitor for the Council on Academic Accreditation (CAA), the 2016 Chairperson of the Multicultural Issues Board, on numerous Convention Program Committees.
+Currently I serve on ASHA's Committee on Honors (2019-2021) and the Editorial Board for Communication Disorders Quarterly (CDQ), a publication of The Council for Exceptional Children: Division for Communicative Disabilities and Deafness.

 I received a B.S. degree in Communication Sciences and Disorders from Marywood College, and a M.S. degree in Speech-Language Pathology from Nazareth College, Rochester, NY.
 I have worked at Marywood University since 2000 in the Department of Communication Sciences and Disorders.
 Currently, I am the clinic director for the on-campus clinic and supervise student clinicians for both diagnostic evaluations and therapeutic services.
-I do also teach within the department and my courses include Clinical Methods and Phonetics.
 My professional interests include supervision as well as individuals with cleft palate/craniofacial anomalies, dyspraxia, and aphasia.
 In addition to my department role, I also serve as the university's Faculty Athletic Representative (FAR).

 Department Administrative Assistant